NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 From 1 October 2025, there will be a new simpler way to record vaccinations.

-The new **Record vaccinations** section will be available alongside the existing [Find a patient](https://guide.ravs.england.nhs.uk/finding-a-patient/) section until the end of November.
+Until the end of November, the new **Record vaccinations** section will be available alongside the existing [Find a patient](https://guide.ravs.england.nhs.uk/finding-a-patient/) section.
 In December, **Find a patient** will be removed.

-To find out more:

-* watch this short video
-* read this page
+Find out more about the new section on this page.

 ## What you’ll be asked in Record vaccinations